Some Atlantic City homebound seniors received free food this week

-ATLANTIC CITY — More than 1,000 housing authority seniors had free food delivered to their residences on Wednesday and Thursday, according to Tom Hannon, the executive director of the resort's housing authority.
+ATLANTIC CITY — More than 1,000 Housing Authority seniors had free food delivered to their homes Wednesday and Thursday.

-The Community Foodbank of New Jersey, Southern Branch, provided such items as water, milk, bread, vegetables and other essentials for the deliveries, Hannon said.
+The Community FoodBank of New Jersey, Southern Branch, provided water, milk, bread, vegetables and other essentials for the deliveries made to seniors, who may be afraid to leave their homes for fear of catching COVID-19, said Tom Hannon, executive director of the Atlantic City Housing Authority.

-Earlier this week, a series of phone were made among: Small; City Council President George Tibbitt; the Volunteers of America; and Anthony Brower, leader of the Friends In Action nonprofit, said Hannon, who was included among the calls.
+Earlier this week, a series of phone calls was made among Mayor Marty Small Sr., Council President George Tibbitt, the Volunteers of America and Anthony Brower, leader of the Friends in Action nonprofit, said Hannon, who also was included on the calls.

-They coordinated the first delivery of food to seniors in both housing authority and non-housing authority buildings, Hannon said.

-The non- housing authority, senior-living buildings that were a part of the drop off were New York Avenue Apartments, 1313 Baltic, Commnunity Haven, Best of Life and 101 Boardwalk, Hannon said.

-ShopRite and Cedar markets also have offered to deliver foods to seniors, Hannon said.

-The Nammour family, who owns multiple Cedar Basic Food markets in the resort, would like to make home deliveries to housebound seniors.
+MAYS LANDING — Charlize Snyder decided that when she was sworn into the West Virginia Air Na…

-Issa Nammour called Small and offered to deliver food to seniors who were afraid to leave their homes for fear of catching the new coronavirus, said Asad Nammour, Issa's brother.
+Issa Nammour, a member of the family that owns several Cedar Basic Food markets in the city, called Small and offered to deliver food to seniors, said Asad Nammour, Issa's brother.

-The store would like to help people those who are 65 and older and who have health issues.

-The Nammour family is looking for a couple of volunteers, possibly working for one of the city's cab companies, who could donate time during a two- to three-hour window, Asad Nammour said.
+The Nammour family is looking for volunteers, possibly working for one of the city's cab companies, who could donate time during a two- to three-hour window, Asad Nammour said.

+About 2:30 p.m.
+Monday at JD’s Pub and Grille in Galloway Township, nine customers sat at th…

-People have asked whether the store has closed or whether they cut down their hours, but currently, they are still open from 7 a.m. to 11 p.m., Nammour said.
-Merchandise, meats, groceries and water are still coming in, he said.
+People have asked whether the store has closed or whether they cut down their hours, but they were still open from 7 a.m. to 11 p.m. as of Thursday.
+Merchandise, meats, groceries and water are still coming in, Nammour said.

 "People, don't panic," said Nammour, who added seniors needing home deliveries will want water, bread, cold cuts, canned good and deli basics.

-Most of the drivers for Atlantic City Luxury Black Car Service are parttime, and they have been affected by the closuure of the casinos as a lot of their business is trips from the Atlantic City International Airport, Philadelphia or New York City to the casinos, Winkworth said.
+Most of the drivers for Atlantic City Luxury Black Car Service are part time and have been affected by the closing of the casinos as a lot of their business is trips from Atlantic City International Airport, Philadelphia or New York City to the casinos, Winkworth said.

-ATLANTIC CITY — In an ongoing effort to mitigate risk and exposure to the new coronavirus, t…

-ShopRite and Cedar markets also have offered to deliver foods to seniors, Hannon said.

-Councilman Kaleem Shabazz, who 3rd Ward contains the Cedar Basic Food market on Baltic Avenue, said it is a good idea if Cedar wants to help out..
+Councilman Kaleem Shabazz, whose 3rd Ward contains the Cedar Basic Food market on Baltic Avenue, said he would welcome Cedar's help.

 People interested in volunteering to drive food to homebound seniors in the resort can call Cedar Basic Food at 609-428-7595.